I2345/Felix-Hub/README.md

 # Current Supported Games

-As of v7 these are the games:
+As of v8 these are the games:

 Ninja Legends

 Dalgona Simulator

 Arsenal

+Fake Pet Simulator X

+Ghost Simulator

 # Ninja Legends